Kaiser Sunnyside Medical Center

 Kaiser Sunnyside Medical Center is a not-for-profit, general care hospital in the Sunnyside area of Clackamas County in the U.S. state of Oregon.
 Opened in 1975, the Kaiser Permanente owned facility is licensed for 233 hospital beds.
-Located in the Portland metropolitan area along Interstate 205 on the eastside, after Bess Kaiser Hospital in north Portland closed, it was Kaiser's only hospital in the Portland area until Westside Medical Center opened in 2013.
+Located in the Portland metropolitan area along Interstate 205 on the east side, after Bess Kaiser Hospital in north Portland closed, it was Kaiser's only hospital in the Portland area until Westside Medical Center opened in 2013.
 The hospital includes Clackamas County's only heart surgery facility.

 History

 Kaiser Permanente opened the Sunnyside hospital on Portland's eastside in 1975.
 Politician Mary Wendy Roberts was treated at the hospital and underwent surgery in 1978 for internal bleeding.
 In 1983, the hospital contained 125 beds, which grew to 150 beds in 1985.
 The south wing at the facility opened in 1984 as doctors' offices after initially being planned as standard patient rooms with hospital beds.
 At completion of the structure, it was determined there was then over capacity in hospital beds, and the space was converted to offices.
 These offices were remodeled for $4 million in 2002 to 2003, re-opening as a 20-bed unit in 2003.

 The hospital treated Olympic figure skater Tonya Harding in March 1994 for injuries from an assault in a park.
 In 2000, the stroke unit was named as one of the top 100 in the nation by the HCIA-Sachs Institute.
 Parking garages were opened on the campus in 2003 and 2005.

 Kaiser Sunnyside completed construction of a four-story building at a cost of $88 million in 2007.
 An expanded oncology department with 20 beds opened in that wing in January 2009.
 In April 2009, the hospital opened a 40-bed cardiac unit used for open heart surgery.
 This unit includes three surgery suites and was in planning since 2003.
 Both the cardiac unit and expanded cancer care were part of a $150 million expansion that added 241655 ft2 with 170 beds and additional medical office space to the campus.